pragya2002/Teaching-Made-Easy/Face Emotion Recognition/README.md

 ![](cnn.jpg)

 •	The training gave the accuracy of 82% and test accuracy of 66%.
 It seems excellent.
-So, I save the model and the detection i got from live video was excellent.
+So, we saved the model and the detection we got from live video was excellent.

 •	One drawback of the system is the some Disgust faces are showing Neutral .Because less no. of disgust faces are given to train .This may be the reason.